 Dodgy Perth promises this is the last time we will ever deal with this controversial issue.
 Especially since we are going to put it bed for once and all time.

-Take a look above at the Australian coat of arms on Perth’s GPO, freshly installed in this photo, with the kangaroo looking the wrong way.
+Take a look above at the Australian coat of arms on Perth’s GPO, freshly installed when this photo was taken, with the kangaroo looking the wrong way.
 As is well known, the sculptor didn’t get paid so the roo is looking in an accusing fashion towards the treasury building.

 But sculptors haven’t been getting paid for a long time before the 1920s.
 Oh yes.
-This is the old Sydney GPO, which predates the Commonwealth, and the roo is looking in an accusing way towards… Well, something presumably.
+This is the old Sydney GPO, which predates the Commonwealth, and the roo is looking in an accusing way towards… well, towards something presumably.

 Every time this story gets a mention on local radio, someone rings up and claims their father (or grandfather, or uncle) made the GPO coat of arms, and the legend is completely true.

-Well, we’re sorry to say folks, that this is just how Post Offices did their fancy shield things.
+Well, we’re sorry to say folks, that this is just how some fancy shield things were done in the past.
 Just is.
 Nothing more interesting than that.